sassoftware/azure-quickstart-templates/sas-viya-resources-only/README.md

 <a name="ansible-controller-public-ip"></a>
 ### Obtaining the Ansible Controller Public IP
-The public IP address used to log into the Ansible controller can be obtained from the Azure Portal by viewing clicking Deployments->azuredeploy, then [Outputs](outputs.png) in the left panel.
+The public IP address of the Ansible controller can be obtained by clicking **Outputs** in the left panel of the finished deployment.

 <a name="useraccounts"></a>
 ### User Accounts